GigaOm called OTORIO “the lone outperformer and pioneer” among the IIoT security vendors it analyzed. See why

 What are MITRE, MITRE ATT&CK and MITRE ATT&CK for ICS?

-The problem is that – as helpful as the Matrix is – applying ATT&CK ICS is still largely a manual endeavor.
-For example, you can map event logs with Malware Archaeology’s ATT&CK Logging Cheat Sheet, which helps you map different events to ATT&CK techniques.
-Buy it is a highly time-consuming operation, and can only identify techniques that already triggered log-generating security events - overlooking many other techniques that attackers might use.
+The problem is that – as helpful as the Matrix is – applying MITRE ATT&CK for ICS is still largely a manual endeavor.
+For example, you can map event logs with Malware Archaeology’s MITRE ATT&CK Logging Cheat Sheet, which helps you map different events to MITRE ATT&CK techniques.
+But it is a highly time-consuming operation, and can only identify techniques that already triggered log-generating security events - overlooking many other techniques that attackers might use.

-This is why we decided to integrate the MITRE ATT&CK ICS into our OT-IoT digital and cyber risk management platform, RAM2 SOAR Cybersecurity Platform.
+This is why we decided to integrate the MITRE ATT&CK for ICS into our OT-IoT digital and cyber risk management platform, RAM2 Cybersecurity Platform.

 RAM2 integrates the MITRE ATT&CK for ICS framework in its “analyst-in-a-box” algorithm.
-This means that RAM² maps alerts from its own built-in sensor and from various data sources like EDRs, intrusion detection systems, firewalls, and more to ATT&CK techniques - enriching event data with ICS ATT&CK intelligence.
+This means that RAM² maps alerts from its own built-in sensor and from various data sources like EDRs, intrusion detection systems, firewalls, and more to MITRE ATT&CK techniques - enriching event data with the MITRE ATT&CK for ICS intelligence.
 The result is an 83% coverage of the MITRE ATT&CK ICS matrix.